Overview

 • Struggling to accept compliments about appearance

 Some people may drop out of school, struggle to work, or become homebound due to the symptoms of this mental disorder.
-In addition, some statistics suggest that as many as 80% of individuals with BDD have experienced suicidal thoughts due to their symptoms, and one in four have attempted suicide.
-It’s another reason why seeking immediate help for symptoms of a mental illness like this can be so important.
+In addition, some statistics suggest that as many as 80% of individuals with BDD have experienced suicidal thoughts due to their body dysmorphic symptoms, and one in four have attempted suicide.
+It’s another reason why seeking immediate help for symptoms of a mental disorder like this can be so important.

 Causes